F5EMEA/oltra/examples/cis/cis-crd/VirtualServer/Basic/README.md

 # Virtual Server Examples

 In this section we provide 3 Virtual Server deployment examples.
-The first two examples are simple VirtualServer deployments whereas the third provides an example of Path Based Routing.
+The first two examples are simple VirtualServer deployments whereas the third provides an example of Path based routing.

 - [HTTP Virtual Server without Host parameter](#http-virtual-server-without-host-parameter)
 - [HTTP Virtual Server with Host parameter and a single service](#http-virtual-server-with-host-parameter-and-a-single-service)